-Herstand is an arts management and fundraising consultant with an extensive career working with many of America's major visual and performing arts institutions, and on selected international projects.
-In 2002, as chair of the board of the Lacoste School of the Arts in France, Inc., Herstand led the board in developing and effecting the relationship between Lacoste and SCAD.
-A native of Scarsdale, New York, and a graduate of Barnard College, Herstand lives in Miami, Florida, where she led the private sector's $80-million capital campaign for Miami's $483-million Adrienne Arsht Center for the Performing Arts.
-She is a member of the board of directors of the Florida Grand Opera, a resident company of the Arsht Center, and the France Florida Foundation for the Arts, Inc. She also serves on the SCAD Board of Visitors.
+Nancy Herstand is an arts management and fundraising consultant with an extensive career working with many of America's major visual and performing arts institutions, and on selected international projects.
+In 2002, as chair of the board of the Lacoste School of the Arts in France, Inc., Mrs. Herstand led the board in developing and effecting the relationship between Lacoste and SCAD.
+A native of Scarsdale, New York, and a graduate of Barnard College, Mrs. Herstand lives in Miami, Florida, where she led the private sector's $80-million capital campaign for Miami's $483-million Adrienne Arsht Center for the Performing Arts.
+She is a member of the Board of Directors of the Florida Grand Opera, a resident company of the Arsht Center, and the France Florida Foundation for the Arts, Inc.

+P.J.
 Johnson is a retired Air Force colonel and author of four books on local history.
-Johnson earned a Master of Arts in historic preservation from the Savannah College of Art and Design, an M.A. in business management from Central Michigan University, and a Bachelor of Business Administration degree in accounting from the University of Georgia.
-Previously, Johnson was chief of staff for executive administration at SCAD and senior vice president at Varec Inc. in Atlanta.
+Dr. Johnson earned a Master of Arts in historic preservation from the Savannah College of Art and Design, an M.A. in business management from Central Michigan University, and a Bachelor of Business Administration degree in accounting from the University of Georgia.
+Previously, Dr. Johnson was chief of staff for executive administration at SCAD and senior vice president at Varec Inc. in Atlanta.
 From 2005 to 2012, Johnson served as vice president for SCAD Atlanta.
 Under his leadership, student enrollment grew from 77 to 1,850.
-Upon his retirement in 2012, Johnson was honored at the SCAD Atlanta commencement ceremony with an honorary doctorate from SCAD.
+Upon his retirement in 2012, Dr. Johnson was honored at the SCAD Atlanta commencement ceremony with an honorary doctorate from SCAD.
 He also serves on the SCAD Atlanta Advisory Council.

 Chan Lai Wa is a distinguished entrepreneur, diplomat and patroness of the arts.
 In 1999, she established the China Red Sandalwood Museum in Beijing, China, the first and only museum of its kind dedicated to the preservation and education of the ancient Chinese art of sandalwood carving.
 Dr. Chan has continuously promoted international arts education and cultural exchange and is involved with many worthy causes in Asia and abroad.
 In 2012, she was named to the Time 100, the magazine’s annual list of the most influential people in the world.
 In recognition of her philanthropy and profound commitment to the arts, Dr. Chan was awarded an honorary doctorate from SCAD in 1999.
 Dr. Chan resides in Beijing with her husband.

-Waranch Rajcic is the owner and director of the Sarah Bain Gallery in Los Angeles, California, where she represents and exhibits the work of emerging artists.
+Sally Waranch Rajcic is the owner and director of the Sarah Bain Gallery in Los Angeles, California, where she represents and exhibits the work of emerging artists.
 Her clientele include local collectors as well as art aficionados both nationally and internationally.
-Rajcic is the former director of The Muckenthaler Cultural Center in Fullerton, California, and is president of the Ronald C. Waranch Charitable Foundation.
+Mrs. Rajcic is the former director of The Muckenthaler Cultural Center in Fullerton, California, and is president of the Ronald C. Waranch Charitable Foundation.

-Saunders is an orthopedic surgery resident at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.
-Stuart has written many abstracts, reports, and articles that have been published in The American Surgeon, the American Journal of Physiology: Heart and Circulatory Physiology, and the Annals of Thoracic Surgery.
-Saunders earned his Bachelor of Business Administration in 2004 from the University of Mississippi and his Doctor of Medicine in 2010 from the Medical University of South Carolina (MUSC).
-Saunders previously was a research specialist at MUSC in the department of cardiothoracic surgical research.
+Stuart Saunders is an orthopedic surgery resident at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.
+Dr. Saunders has written many abstracts, reports, and articles that have been published in The American Surgeon, the American Journal of Physiology: Heart and Circulatory Physiology, and the Annals of Thoracic Surgery.
+Dr. Saunders earned his Bachelor of Business Administration in 2004 from the University of Mississippi and his Doctor of Medicine in 2010 from the Medical University of South Carolina (MUSC).
+Dr. Saunders previously was a research specialist at MUSC in the department of cardiothoracic surgical research.
 His extensive volunteer service includes the Children’s Home of North Carolina, the Charleston Miracle League, Special Olympics, Habitat for Humanity, and sports medicine for high school football teams.

-Talley joined Vogue magazine in 1983 and now serves as a contributing editor.
+André Leon Talley is the Artistic Director at Zappos Couture.
+Dr. Talley joined Vogue magazine in 1983 and now serves as a contributing editor.
 With a master's degree in French studies, he forged a career in the world of high style.
 He has worked closely with some of the most celebrated names in fashion, Hollywood and the arts.
 The André Leon Talley Lifetime Achievement Award is given annually to luminaries of the fashion world at the annual SCAD fashion show, and, in 2008, Dr. Talley was awarded an honorary doctorate from SCAD.
 Dr. Talley resides in New York and is an active member of his community and church.